cristicmf/dao/docs/guides/updating-solidity-1.md

 ### Writing modular contracts

 Writing modular contracts is not that complicated.
-We will start from the beginning, and make something very simple:
+We will start from a very simple non-modular contract:

 ```
 contract Data {